Food Business Review

 Processed Foods

-Smart Organic secures €2m loan from EBRBD Bulgaria-based producer and distributor of organic products Smart Organic has secured a €2m loan from the European Bank for Reconstruction and Development (EBRD).See more
+Bells Food installs new freezer doors from Union to improve cold stores efficiency Scottish food manufacturer Bells Food Group has installed three freezer doors from Leeds based Union Industries for an undisclosed price in a move to enhance the efficiency of its cold stores.

+Ardian buys minority stake in French frozen snack maker Piz’wich Private equity firm Ardian has acquired a minority stake in French takeaway frozen snack manufacturer Piz’wich for an undisclosed sum.See more

-Processed Foods > Confectionery > News
+Processed Foods > Savory Snacks > News

-Processed Foods > Confectionery > News
+Processed Foods > Savory Snacks > News

 Condiments & Ingredients